tdwg/website/content/pages/community/management/annual-report-template/index.md

 ---
 title: Annual Report Template
 summary: Use this template to create an annual report for a TDWG interest or task group.
+Click "Raw" above to view text to be copied.
 cover_image:
 cover_image_by:
 cover_image_ref: